kin-cs/data_science_notebooks/NLP/readme.md

 Keywords
 ====
 - Language Modeling: a task of predicting the next word in a sequence of words
+- Polysemy: the coexistence of many possible meaning of a word
 - OOV (Out of Vocabulary)